dyninst/dyninst/docs/common/public/Graph.h.rst

     Returns the entry nodes (nodes without any incoming edges) of the graph.

+    If you want to traverse the graph start here.

   .. cpp:function:: virtual void exitNodes(NodeIterator &begin, NodeIterator &end)

     Returns the exit nodes (nodes without any outgoing edges) of the graph.

+    If you want to traverse the graph backwards start here.

   .. cpp:function:: virtual void allNodes(NodeIterator &begin, NodeIterator &end)